Ph.D., P.Eng., C.Eng, C.F.S., OC, O.Ont, F.C.I.C, F.C.A.E., F.C.I.F.S.T., F.A.O.C.S., F.I.A.Fo.S.T., F.E.C., F.R.S.C.

 In October 1979 Dr. Diosady was invited to the University of Toronto, Department of Chemical Engineering and Applied Chemistry as Associate Professor, where he joined Dr. L.J.Rubin in establishing the first Canadian engineering program in food process engineering.
 Together they developed four undergraduate and three graduate courses, and initiated a multi-faceted research and development program.
 Dr. Diosady was promoted to Professor in 1985.
 In 1990 he has been appointed Adjunct Professor in the University of Guelph, School of Engineering.

 Professor Diosady’s research interests include vegetable oil processing, edible-oil refining and catalytic hydrogenation, extrusion, protein extraction by membrane processes, advanced separation processes, micronutrient fortification of food and meat curing.
-He is the author of over 120 publications in refereed journals, and presented the results of the group’s research at some 80 international scientific meetings in Canada and abroad.
+He is the author of over 200 publications in refereed journals, and presented the results of the group’s research at some 250 international scientific meetings in Canada and abroad.
+His research has also resulted in 30 patents.

-For the past ten years he has been active in developing techniques for fortifying salt with iron and iodine for the prevention of micronutrient deficiency diseases, which adversely affect some 2 billion people.
-Tests in Ghana with 5000 subjects demonstrated that replacement of household salt with double-fortified salt resulted in a 30% decrease in anemia in children after eight months.
-The technology has now been tested on a small scale in India, Morocco, Ivory Coast, Ghana and Kenya.
-Large scale tests with 250,000 subjects are planned for next year in Nigeria and Kenya, by the Micronutrient Initiative and UNICEF.
-He is now working on triple fortification with Vitamin A, iron and iodine.
+For the past 20 years he has been active in developing techniques for fortifying salt with iron, zinc, B vitamins and iodine for the prevention of micronutrient deficiency diseases, which adversely affect some 2 billion people.
+Tests in India with 3.4million school children demonstrated that replacement of household salt with double-fortified salt in school lunches resulted in a 34% decrease in anemia in children after eight months.
+The technology has been demonstrated with 26 million consumers in Uttar Pradesh state in India, resulting in a 20% improvement in iron status.
+As of 2023 80 million consumers receive double fortified salt in three Indian states.
+Multiple fortified salt has been tested in India, Ethiopia and Tanzania, demonstrating a dramatic improvement in folic acid status.

 In addition to his academic activities, Dr. Diosady continues to consult in the areas of food processing, trace organic analysis, laboratory planning, and R & D management.
 He is the President of Food BioTek Corporation and a Director of Chemical Engineering Research Consultants Limited.
 He represented the academic sector on the Board of Directors of SGS-ICS, a firm specializing in certification of manufacturing operations to the ISO 9000 series of standards.